EspressoAdvice.comUpdated April 2026

 eBay UK is the largest marketplace.
 Wide selection, buyer protection through PayPal.
 Prices vary wildly so patience pays off.
 Look for sellers with detailed descriptions and actual photos rather than stock images.

-Facebook Marketplace offers local pickup, which means you can inspect before buying.
+Facebook Marketplace lets you pick up locally, which means you can inspect before buying.
 Negotiate directly with sellers.
 Less protection than eBay but often better prices.

 Gumtree similar to Facebook Marketplace.
 Local focus, direct negotiation.
 Be cautious about meeting strangers.